An official website of the United States government

 PHILIPPINE SEA

-220419-N-JX182-1068 PHILIPPINE SEA (April 19, 2022) Aviation Electronics Technician 1st Class Corie Wooldridge, from San Marcos, California, guides an MQ-8C Fire Scout, attached to the “Wildcards” of Helicopter Sea Combat (HSC) Squadron 23, assigned to the Independence-variant littoral combat ship USS Jackson (LCS 6), onto the flight deck aboard Jackson.
+220422-N-JX182-1009 PHILIPPINE SEA (April 22, 2022) Sailors take care of a personnel casualty during a training exercise aboard the Independence-variant littoral combat ship USS Jackson (LCS 6).
 Jackson, part of Destroyer Squadron (DESRON) 7, is on a rotational deployment, operating in the U.S. 7th Fleet area of operations to enhance interoperability with partners and serve as a ready-response force in support of a free and open Indo-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Charles DeParlier)

 Share